 The best part about this hotel is its location: it’s in a quiet and green area of Corfu where you can also just relax on the beach from behind the hotel.

 The hotel has common areas where you can dine outdoors and indoors, and you can order some dishes and snacks from their menu.
 This is also where they serve breakfast, and they also have a bar area with beer and wine you can sip on and unwind.
 Guests can also enjoy taking a dip in the pool at the neighboring property for free!

 Mid-Range Accommodations in Corfu Town ($75-150 USD)

-The furniture they used all look to be handmade, and they curated all fabrics used to create a lovely ambiance that’s warm and cozy.
-Works of art also adorn the building, which are from the Corfiot School of Painting (as the building is also owned by the Corfiots).
+The furniture they used all looks to be handmade, and they curated all fabrics used to create a lovely ambiance that’s warm and cozy.
+Works of art also adorn the building, they are from the Corfiot School of Painting (as the building is also owned by the Corfiots).